Gabe0011/Team-Development-with-Git/README.md

 ## [Watch it on YouTube](https://youtu.be/kkorXiCKhAY)

-## Main goal for our tema is to create an app that takes a list of ingredients and generates a recipe.
+## Main goal for our team is to create an app that takes a list of ingredients and generates a recipe.

 **Packages we are using:**